-Each of our product reviews is championing a woman who is an expert in her industry.
-This week it is the Pip & Nut spreads that we tested out for our readers.
+Each of our product reviews is championing a woman who is expert or seen to be disrupting her industry.

 Pip & Nut was launched by Pip Murray when she spotted a gap in the market for a nutritional nut butter with a contemporary feel and a conscience for the environment.
 She is on a mission to change the perception that health food has to be bland or boring.
 The fun and unique branding stands out from its supermarket competitors and has seen Pip & Nut at the forefront of the organic spread market.